Helvin159/chatbot/README.md

-# GPT Chatbot using Next.js
+# MLB Chatbot using Next.js

 This is a simple GPT-powered chatbot built using **Next.js** (App Router) and the **OpenAI API**.
 It allows users to input queries and receive responses from the GPT-3.5 model using the OpenAI `chat/completions` endpoint.